emory-cs-infovis-master/scrollytelling/README.md

 Now you should see an svg which is centred vertically and horizontally (thanks to the provided css) in the right hand panel of the screen.
 It's background colour is currently being set by css too.
 You can do this either using css or by setting the style in the javascript.

-This homework makes use of two dummy datasets stored in files _rose_colours.json_ and _violet_colours.json_.
+This homework makes use of two dummy datasets stored in files _rose_colours.json_ and _violet_colours.json_ which represent distributions of color of two different types of flower.
 The rose colours looks like this and shows the distribution of colours of roses (these numbers are fictional).

 ```Javascript
 [